Thraustochytrid: Taxonomy

-Thraustochytrids were first reported by J.P.
+Thraustochytrids were first reported by F.K.
 Sparrow in 1934.
 Like other Labyrinthulomycetes, they were classified as fungi due to their ectoplasmic nets and ability to produce zoospores.
 However, the morphological plasticity of thraustochytrids prevents them from being accurately classified based on their appearance.
 It was not until 1973 that Sparrow reclassified them as oomycetes, indicating that they were stramenopiles and not fungi.
 In the years that followed, scientists began to perform concurrent morphological and molecular genetics studies to further explore the placement of thraustochytrids.
-Using ribosomal RNA as a phylogenetic marker, Cavalier-smith et al. provided strong molecular evidence that indicated thraustochytrids were not closely related to fungi or oomycetes.
+Using ribosomal RNA as a phylogenetic marker, Cavalier-Smith et al. provided strong molecular evidence that indicated thraustochytrids were not closely related to fungi or oomycetes.
 Other studies supported these findings by highlighting morphological similarities between thraustochytrids and other labyrinthulomycetes.
 While the phylogeny of thraustochytrids is still relatively unresolved, they have been clearly defined taxonomically.
-Thraustochytrida is one of two classes in the order Labyrinthulea and the nomenclature in this group is highly variable due to its history of being considered fungi.
+Thraustochytrida is one of two orders in the class Labyrinthulea and the nomenclature in this group is highly variable due to its history of being considered fungi.